mecparts/zmp/README.md

 * Removed superfluous CR sent to the remote end when a connection was established, which was a pita when connecting to a Linux box.
 * In keyboard macros, ! translates to a CR now, not CR/LF.
 * \ escapes ! and ~ so those literal characters can be used in keyboard macros.
+* Waits in keyboard macros now allow characters from the modem to be handled.
+* Keys in keyboard macros now have 25ms waits between them as to not overrun the remove system.
 * Long distance access code has been removed.
 * Quick dialing letters limited to A-T.

 ## Status

-This is very much a work in progress.
-I have gotten it to compile, link and run and it's to a point where I've replaced the original ZMP with this one on my systems.
-But I'm still finding things to look at (and then there's the bugs that Ron Murray fixed between the version of the source code he released and the version that was used to produce the ZMP 1.5 binaries...).
+It's pretty much done.
+I have gotten it to compile, link and run and I've been using it on my CP/M systems for years.
+From time to time I'll still find things to look at (and then there's the bugs that Ron Murray fixed between the version of the source code he released and the version that was used to produce the ZMP 1.5 binaries...).

 The Z3 aliases are now able to build the COM and OVR files.
 ZMCOMPIL.COM will build ZMPX.COM.
 OVRCOMP.COM will build all the OVR files.